benhoIIand/grunt-cache-bust/README.md

     hash: '9ef00db36970718e',                     // A user defined hash for every file.
 Not recommended.
     jsonOutput: false,                            // Output the original => new URLs to a JSON file
     jsonOutputFilename: 'grunt-cache-bust.json',  // The file path and name of the exported JSON.
 Is relative to baseDir
+    indexFilename: 'index.html',                  // The name of the index file to hash
+    indexHashFilename: null,                      // The name of the file to write the index hash to
     length: 16,                                   // The length of the hash value
     separator: '.',                               // The separator between the original file name and hash
     queryString: false                            // Use a query string for cache busting instead of rewriting files